DaveedDomingo/daveeddomingo.github.io/_pages/about.md

 Aside from academics I like playing around operating systems, cars, and photography.
 In my spare time, I like to work with my hands, whether it be working on my cars, tinkering with 3D-printing, microcontrollers, and building furniture.

 #### **Interests**
-Operating Systems, File System Crash Recovery, Distributed Systems, Storage Architecture.
+Operating Systems, File Systems, Storage Architecture, Distributed Systems.

 #### **Mission Statement**